hsotoparada/DeepPhasePick/README.md

     dpp_data = data.Data()

-Then, the data can be read into DPP from a local archive directory using:
+Then, the data can be read into DPP for example from a local archive directory using:

     dpp_data.read_from_archive(dpp_config)